Florida’s Most Popular LGBTQ Getaways

-Shop along curving Wilton Drive, where stores and restaurants like The Pink Submarine, Gaysha New World Sushi Bar and Out of the Closet proudly display their rainbow flags.
+Shop along curving Wilton Drive, where stores and restaurants like Out of the Closet proudly display their rainbow flags.
 It’s not difficult to find high heels in size 11 here.
 The city is surrounded by forks in the Middle River, making it a true island.
-Rent a kayak or paddleboard from Atlantic Coast Kayak to cruise the seven-mile loop that wraps around Wilton Manors.

 Gay transplants have been relocating and vacationing in the island paradise of Key West since the 1970s, with gay and lesbian guesthouses proliferating to meet the demand.
 The fun-loving southernmost city is selected repeatedly as “Best Gay Resort Town” by readers of Out Traveler magazine.

-Along with shops and boutiques, you’ll find most of the town’s gay bars along walkable Duval Street, including Aqua Nightclub and 801 Bourban Bar, with their fun drag shows, and La Te Da Hotel and Restaurant, which has a poolside lounge, piano bar and cabaret room.
+Along with shops and boutiques, you’ll find most of the town’s gay bars along walkable Duval Street, including Aqua Nightclub, with its fun shows, and La Te Da Hotel and Restaurant, which has a poolside lounge, piano bar and cabaret room.